Coindroids/Coindroids-Documentation/doc_basic_gameplay.md

 Any additional coins over a token amount are considered a donation to help keep the Coindroids servers running. (i.e. with XTN that has a token size of 0.0001, if you send 0.00045678 XTN, only 0.0004 XTN will count as 4 tokens towards your action, while the remaining 0.00005678 XTN will be considered a donation)

+You can retrieve a list of these token sizes programmatically by analyzing the [Currency](doc_object_currency.html) view of the API.

 ### Block